Linguapress.com home

 Are you a "brand slave"?

-Designer brands, such as Nike, Gap or even Virgin, are a major aspect of modern life.
-Often the brands are global names.
+Designer brands, such as Nike, Calvin Klein or even Virgin, are a major part of modern life.
+Many brands are global names.
 But why do some people think that brands are important, while others could not care less about them?

-Here a group of British teenagers talk about the importance of designer brands.
+Here a group of British teenagers talk about the importance - or unimportance - of wearing designer clothes.

 MIKE: Yes, I think that brands are quite important.
 When I buy clothes, I tend to go for good brands, like Nike or Gap, 'cos you know they're good quality.